 breastfeed after a cesarean, until her supply is fully established.

-Also, make sure that the baby is offered the breast first before offering the expressed meals.
+Also, make sure that the baby is offered the breast first before providing the expressed meals.

 Remember that a baby needs to be breastfed every two hours for your milk